rdfostrich/article-swj2020-cobra/content/evaluation.md

 In order to minimize outliers, we replicate the queries five times and take the mean results.
 Furthermore, we perform a warm-up period before the first query of each triple pattern.
-Since neither OSTRICH nor COBRA support multiple snapshots for all query atoms, we limit our experiments to OSTRICH’s unidrectional storage layout and COBRA’s bidirectional storage layout.
+Since neither OSTRICH nor COBRA support multiple snapshots for all query atoms, we limit our experiments to OSTRICH’s unidrectional storage layout and COBRA’s bidirectional storage layout with a single snapshot.

 ### Measurements
 {:#evaluation-results}